Malware Epidemics Effects in a Lanchester Conflict Model: Simulation-based Risk Assessment

-The encoding of available knowledge to a corresponding probability distribution $\Pr$ follows information-theoretic principles.
-We have to avoid that $\Pr$ contains more information about the situation than actually given; consequently, we choose the probability distribution $\Pr$ with the highest entropy among all distributions fulfilling the constraints for the given situation.
+The encoding of available and missing knowledge to a corresponding probability distribution $\Pr$ follows information-theoretic principles.
+We have to avoid that $\Pr$ contains more information about the situation than actually given; consequently, we choose the probability distribution $\Pr$ with the highest entropy among all distributions compatible with the given information.
 According to \cite{jaynes1957information}, the entropy $H(\Pr)$ of a continuous probability distribution $\Pr$ is given by $H(\Pr) = -\int \Pr(x) \log \Pr(x) \dd x$.
-Thus, we have to maximize the entropy $H(\Pr)$ of $\Pr$ under the constraint that $\Pr$ is compatible with the existing knowledge.